USTC-AIS-Lab/SI-LIO/README.md

     <img src="./img/gate_03_compare.png" alt="drawing" width="350"/>
 </p>

-In some cases, our accuracy is higher than that of fast-lio2.
+In some cases, our accuracy is higher than fast-lio2.

 ## 1. Dependices
 Sophus